prab123chau123/BookMyShowRepo/README.md

-# BookMyShow Clone - Spring Boot Application
+# BookMyShow - Spring Boot Application

 A simplified BookMyShow clone built with Spring Boot, Hibernate, and PostgreSQL for interview preparation.